stepchowfun/hashpass/README.md

 To defend such attacks, it is crucial that your secret key is unguessable.
 Longer is better.
 More random is better.
 Don't use a single word.
 Definitely don't use `bananas`.
 Hashpass doesn't limit the size of your secret key—take advantage of this.

 A determined attacker might try *all* strings up to some length.
 This generally takes longer or requires more computational power, but it's not impossible.
-For example, a reasonably-equipped hacker might be able to compute a billion hashes per second.
-There are about 218 trillion 8-character alphanumeric passwords.
-If passwords are only hashed once, a hacker can crack a random 8-character alphanumeric password in a little over a day, on average.
+For example, a reasonably-equipped hacker might be able to compute a trillion hashes per second.
+There are about 839 quadrillion 10-character alphanumeric passwords.
+If passwords are only hashed once, a hacker can crack a random 10-character alphanumeric password in a little over four days, on average.

 This is called a *brute-force attack*, and it relies on an attacker being able to compute a large number of hashes very quickly.
 To provide resistance against such attacks, Hashpass applies the hashing function many times (`2^16`, to be exact).
 This makes testing a password take much longer.
-On average, our hacker now takes more than 200 years to crack a random 8-character alphanumeric password.
+On average, our hacker now takes more than 800 years to crack a random 10-character alphanumeric password.

 ## Comparison with traditional password managers